 South West Wildlife Fundraising Ltd (SWWFL) inspires people to support their local Wildlife Trusts through membership and a regular donation.

-We represent our eight owning Wildlife Trusts – Avon, Devon, Dorset, Gloucestershire, Hampshire & Isle of Wight, Somerset, Wiltshire and Worcestershire – to the public in face-to-face settings such as local venues, shows and events.
+We work with 9 Wildlife Trusts – Avon, Devon, Dorset, Gloucestershire, Hampshire & Isle of Wight, Herefordshire, Somerset, Wiltshire and Worcestershire – representing them in their local communities at events and venues.

-We work collaboratively as a specialist department of our owning Trusts in order to increase effectiveness, minimise costs and develop expertise to innovate successfully.
-Any surplus revenue after investment in the organisation is returned to the Trusts.
+We work collaboratively as a specialist department of our owning Wildlife Trusts to increase effectiveness, minimise costs and develop expertise to innovate successfully.
+Any surplus revenue after investment in the organisation is returned to the Wildlife Trusts.

 In 2018-19 we recruited over 13k Wildlife Trust members.
 This represents 120% increase on 2017-18 and a doubling of memberships in four years.